himmAllRight/himmAllRight-source/resources/templates/md/posts/introducing-kadabra.md

 ### Used Thinkpads

 When I intensified my search, I started to consider other options.
-There is one alternative is very popular among Linux users, but I always seem to forget about it when looking for a new device.
+There is one alternative that is very popular among Linux users, but I always seem to forget about it when looking for a new device.
 That option of course, is buying a used Thinkpad and installing Linux on it.
 This appeared to be an ideal time to try it out.
 I